This country-specific Q&A provides an overview to employment and labour law in Switzerland.

 In case of a share purchase agreement, no additional considerations apply.

 In case an asset purchase agreement provides for a transfer of a business or a part thereof to a third party, however, the business’ employments and all attendant rights and obligations automatically pass to the third party as of the day of the transfer, unless the respective employee refuses such transfer.
 In the latter case, the employment ends on expiry of the statutory notice period (see art.
 333 of the Swiss Code of Obligations).
-Before such transfer takes place, the employer must inform the organisation that represents the employees respectively the employees themselves on the reasons for the transfer and its consequences.
+In order to save the employees’ interests, before such transfer takes place, the employer must inform the organisation that represents the employees respectively the employees themselves on the reasons for the transfer and its consequences.
 Where measures affecting the employees are envisaged as a result of such transfer, the employer must furthermore consult the employees before the relevant decisions are taken (see art.
 333a of the Swiss Code of Obligations).
-According to the prevailing doctrine, non-compliance with these provisions does not lead to the wrongfulness of notices given.
+According to the prevailing doctrine, non-compliance with these provisions does not lead to the abusiveness of notices given.
 Depending on the specific case, there might be other sanctions (such as a commercial register ban according to the Swiss Merger Act), however.

 What, if any, is the minimum notice period to terminate employment?

-According to the statutory provisions, after completion of the probation period, if any, the employment may be terminated at one month's notice during the first year of service, at two months' notice between the second and the ninth year of service and at three months' notice thereafter, all such notice to expire at the end of a calendar month.
+According to the statutory provisions, after completion of the probation period, if any, the employment may be terminated at one month's notice during the first year of employment, at two months' notice between the second and the ninth year of employment and at three months' notice thereafter, all such notice to expire at the end of a calendar month.
 The parties are basically free to vary these notice periods.
-The notice period may be reduced to less than one month only by collective agreement and only for the first year of service, however (see art.
+The notice period may be reduced to less than one month only by collective agreement and for the first year of employment, however (see art.
 335c of the Swiss Code of Obligations).

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?

 In principle, it is possible to terminate an employment by mutual consent instead of an unilateral termination by the employer.
-One has to be aware, though, that such termination agreements must not be concluded in order to circumvent provisions which safeguard the interests of the employee (eg provisions protecting employees incapacitated for work due to illness; there is no circumvention if such employee has an own interest in concluding a termination agreement, however) and must comply with mandatory provisions of labour law and collective agreements.
+One has to be aware, though, that such termination agreements must not be concluded in order to circumvent provisions which safeguard the interests of the employee (eg provisions protecting employees incapacitated for work due to illness; there is no circumvention if such employee has an own interest in concluding a termination agreement, however).
+Or put differently: if the termination agreement includes a waiver of claims under mandatory law, it must constitute a real settlement in which also the employer makes concessions.
 If there is no adequate balance of the employer’s and the employee’s (in particular financial) interests, respective termination agreements are deemed null and void.

 In principle, an employer is allowed to put an employee on garden leave even against the latter’s will.